Earth Notes: Can Smart Technology Help Decarbonise the UK Heat System? (2019)Updated 2022-09-15.

 JD: what are the underlying things stopping change?
 In UK 85% on gas grid, in DK 11%, so conversation starts in different place.
 We could do far more with solar.
 New technology is great, but will customers want them: make them appealing.
 Look at behavioural side.
 Non-successful policies are good to learn from (eg Green Deal).

 RT: we have to retrofit 26M homes by 2050 to meet targets.
-A hugh challenge.
+A huge challenge.
 Need to get consumer pull, but can't just wait around for it to happen.
 Need national infrastructure priority.
 Government capital investment.
 Think big.

 RT: having government minister on TV telling people to switch tariffs to save money is no good, we need to be saving energy.

 TG: agree with RT we need national debate.
 Forty billion pounds of infrastructure assets out there.
 Decarbonise gas grid with bio methane, eg from domestic black-bag waste.